Learning to Let Go

 It was May and school for the semester was wrapping up.
 I was in the midst of the horrible writing essay period and I was exhausted.
 I knew that I wouldn’t pull through to July-August, which was the busiest season for work.
 If I keep holding on and pushing myself to pull through, my body will definitely give up comes September when school starts again.
 This was the only time I can take a full break and recuperate from a whole year of stress.

 Leaving Hong Kong for a good 2.5 months was proven to be the best decision I had ever made.
 I needed to detach from Hong Kong completely.
-I packed all my bags to move out of the house I was living in, moved it into a new one with a friend, organised all my work files to give to my manager, finished up my essays for school and then said goodbye to Hong Kong and all of this crazy hustle-and-bustle life.
+I packed all my bags to move out of the house I was living in, moved it into a new one with my boyfriend, organised all my work files to give to my manager, finished up my essays for school and then said goodbye to Hong Kong and all of this crazy hustle-and-bustle life.

 Physically and spiritually, it was closure.
 I needed to get away and to refresh.
 I even deleted my phone number and cancelled my phone contract.
 I wanted to be better, and to give this city that I will return to, in ten weeks time, a second chance.

 In a city where success is defined by what you do and your educational qualifications, I was often questioned for my (ir)rational decisions.
 People asked what triggered me to make such a brave move, and to leave with such uncertainties.
 But what they don’t understand is that this is what I needed and it is not a sign of quitting or giving up.
 It is a matter of taking a break to reassess my life and giving myself the freedom for ‘change’ so that I can become even stronger upon my return.

 You can only pull a string for however long before it breaks.
 When you feel that you can no longer hang on, don’t forget to let go and to give yourself a chance to live again.